varabyte/kotter/README.md

   text("Cursor is here >>> ")
   blinkingCursor()
   text(" <<<")
-}.runUntilFinished { /* ... */ }
+}.run { /* ... */ }
 ```

-When referenced, the cursor will cause the block to auto-render itself occasionally in order to repaint its state.
+Note that the cursor will cause the block to auto-render itself occasionally in order to repaint its state.

 ### User input